A Dream Come True, Working The Grand Final

-Tess Acott and Aniesha Abbott, both 19 are pinching themselves right now, as their traineeship takes them to a Grand Final with the Melbourne Football Club.
+Tess Acott and Aniesha Abbott, both 19 are pinching themselves right now, it was a dream come true as their traineeship takes them to a Grand Final.

 “It’s an amazing feeling knowing we are in the Grand Final.
 It’s super exciting and we are so lucky to be in this position,” said Tess.